Gluten-Free Sourdough Rolls

-These gluten-free sourdough rolls are soft, fluffy, pillowy, chewy, and flavorful just like the “regular” good old dinner rolls!
-They can be made with starter discard if you have a strong and established sourdough starter.
+These gluten-free sourdough rolls are soft, fluffy, pillowy, chewy, and flavorful just like the "regular" good old dinner rolls!
+They can be made with starter discard if you add yeast.
 Make sure to check out my other gluten-free sourdough recipes!

 Why You Will Love This Recipe